aCastrooo/CardGame/README.md

 Players are represented via a unique ID number.
 This ID is randomized between 1 and 128.
 This allows players with the same name to play the game.

 ## How To Play:
 The game will initially start players off with drawing two cards for them.
-When it is a player's turn they will draw a card.
+When it is a player's turn they will be notified via a sound que to draw a card.
 At this point if the player draws a penalty card, they will lose 1 point.
 If they draw a penalty card the player may choose to draw again, if players keep drawing penalty cards, they will continually be asked if they wish to draw again.
-Whether or not the draw will happen is up to the player.Players may only hold up to 3 cards in their hand.
+Whether or not the draw will happen is up to the player.
+Players may only hold up to 3 cards in their hand.
 #### Once a player draws, they must select between 4 options:
 1) View their hand - Prints out your hand
 2) Play a Card     - Select a card to put in play